 (C) A modification to an existing contract line item for a nonseverable deliverable that results in the delivery of a modified item(s) where the item(s) and modification are to be paid for with different accounting classification citations.

-(iii) When the use of multiple accounting classification citations is authorized for a single contract line item, establish informational subline items for each accounting classification citation in accordance with (a).
+(iii) When the use of multiple accounting classification citations is authorized for a single contract line item, establish informational subline items for each accounting classification citation in accordance with 204.7105 .

-(b) All subline items and exhibit line items under one contract line item shall be the same contract type as the contract line item.

-(c) For a contract that contains a combination of fixed-price line items, time-and- materials/labor-hour line items, and/or cost-reimbursement line items, identify the contract type for each contract line item in Section B, Supplies or Services and Prices/Costs, to facilitate appropriate payment.

-(d) Exhibits may be used as an alternative to putting a long list of contract line items in the schedule.
-If exhibits are used, create a contract line item citing the exhibit's identifier.
-See .

 (e) If the contract involves a test model or a first article which must be approved, establish a separate contract line item or subline item for each item of supply or service which must be approved.
 If the test model or first article consists of a lot composed of a mixture of items, a single line item or subline item may be used for the lot.

 (f) If a supply or service involves ancillary functions, like packaging and handling, transportation, payment of state or local taxes, or use of reusable containers, and these functions are normally performed by the contractor and the contractor is normally entitled to reimbursement for performing these functions, do not establish a separate contract line item solely to account for these functions.
 However, do identify the functions in the contract schedule.
 If the offeror separately prices these functions, contracting officers may establish separate contract line items for the functions; however, the separate line items must conform to the requirements of paragraph (a) of this subsection.